Q: Mr. President, thank you for this opportunity, we

 what's going to be necessary.

-concerned are you -- because, let me tell you, honestly, when I see
+concerned are you -- because, let me tell you, honestly, when I -- when

 certain things about America -- in some parts, I don't want to